 | Library | Services | Interlibrary Loan Desk

-When material is received, it can be picked up at the Circulation Desk at any time during normal Library hours.
+Interlibrary Loan Request When material is received, it can be picked up at the Circulation Desk at any time during normal Library hours.

-The Interlibrary Loan Department is part of Access Services and is located at the Circulation Desk.
+Interlibrary Loan is part of the Access Services Department and is located at the Circulation Desk.

 With the exception of staff salaries, all the costs for the Interlibrary Loan Service (forms, mailing, computer time) are subsidized by the semester fees that are paid when registering for a course.
 Any undergraduate or graduate student may use this service.
 However, students must be registered for courses in the semester during which the forms are submitted.
 The service is also open to any faculty member (full-time or adjunct), staff, or administrator.